On my fourth and last day in Cagayan de Oro, adrenaline shot through the roof. It had been soaring since day one.

 Oro Christian Grace School is a huge Chinese school—in structure and population.
 I was privileged to meet every single one of the officers, teachers, and staff before the storytelling of Dump Truck in My Heart.

-The kids screeched and applauded when I entered the library and the delightfully raucous and riotous affair began.
+The kids screeched and applauded when I entered the library and the delightfully raucous affair began.

 The children were vocal; they asked questions and volunteered comments.